PedroCristo/portfolio_project_2/README.md

 #### How to Start
 ![How to Start](./assets/images/readme/start-play-game.png)
-* The player can choose a quiz to play from the menu or start random quiz by pressing the button Let's Play in the Homepage.
+* The player can choose a quiz to play from the menu or start a random quiz by pressing the button Let's Play in the Homepage.

 #### The Game
 ![How To Play](./assets/images/readme/quiz-page-how-play.png)